qubic/archive-query-service/v2/README.md

 _Range_

+A range with size of 0 or 1 is not allowed.

 | Name      | Type   | Necessity | Description                               |
 |-----------|--------|-----------|-------------------------------------------|
 | `<field>` | string | required  | Name of the field you wish to search for. |